Leakage Resistance of a Capacitor: 101 Easy Basics

 The maximum DC voltage that can be applied to a capacitor without a breakdown of its dielectric is called the voltage rating of the capacitor.

-If the voltage rating of a capacitor is exceeded, the dielectric may break down and conduct current, causing permanent damage to the capacitor.
+If the voltage source exceeds the rated voltage of the capacitor, the breakdown of the dielectric medium may cause the conduction of current, thereby causing damage that will be permanent to the capacitor.
 Both capacitance and voltage ratings must be taken into consideration before a capacitor is used in a circuit application.

 Capacitors in Series